A Lifelong Learning Approach to Mobile Robot Navigation: Introduction

-\begin{itemize} \item A self-improvement strategy that complements an initial static planner to dynamically increase navigation performance with more experience, deployed in conjunction with the initial planner to minimize learning overhead; \item A continual learning scheme that allows learning to navigate in new environments while not forgetting previous ones; and \item An implementation of the lifelong navigation framework entirely onboard a physical robot platform with limited memory and computation. \end{itemize}
+\begin{itemize} \item A self-improvement strategy that complements an initial static planner to dynamically increase navigation performance with more experience, deployed in conjunction with the initial planner to minimize learning overhead; \item A lifelong learning scheme that allows a robot to navigate in new environments while not forgetting previous ones; and \item An implementation of the Lifelong Learning for Navigation framework entirely onboard a physical robot platform with limited memory and computation. \end{itemize}